 • • • •

 Well it was fun at the time, anyway.
 A bit overheated and more fiction than theory.
 But given the vacuum we were working in as regards to any solid information, it wasn't all that bad.
-And if anyone is interested, like I say, the undelying reason for this particular theory abruptly revived itself in the summer of 2008, and has lurched back into play, now sans Grindelwald, and also sans a conspiracy.
+And if anyone is interested, like I say, the undelying factors contributing to this particular theory abruptly revived themselves in the summer of 2008, and have lurched back into play, now sans Grindelwald, and also sans a conspiracy.
 It now is living under the name of ‘Minding the Gap’.

 Frankly, I think that in most respects the revival is much better built than the version above, or, for that matter, the version that Rowling gave us, but the series isn’t called “Tom Riddle and the Knights of Walpurgis”, or even “The Adventures of Albus Dumbledore”.

 Although during parts of DHs you almost wondered why not.